Henri Cartier-Bresson: Later career

 Cartier-Bresson's photography took him to many places, including China, Mexico, Canada, the United States, India, Japan, Portugal and the Soviet Union.
+While traveling in China in 1958, Cartier-Bresson documented the construction of the Ming Tombs Reservoir.
 He became the first Western photographer to photograph "freely" in the post-war Soviet Union.

 In 1962, on behalf of Vogue, he went to Sardinia for about twenty days.
 There he visited Nuoro, Oliena, Orgosolo Mamoiada Desulo, Orosei, Cala Gonone, Orani (hosted by his friend Costantino Nivola), San Leonardo di Siete Fuentes, and Cagliari.

 Cartier-Bresson withdrew as a principal of Magnum (which still distributes his photographs) in 1966 to concentrate on portraiture and landscapes.

+He was also close friends with brothers Alberto Giacometti and Diego Giacometti in Paris.

 In 1967, he was divorced from his first wife of 30 years, Ratna (known as "Elie").
 In 1968, he began to turn away from photography and return to his passion for drawing and painting.
 He admitted that perhaps he had said all he could through photography.
 He married Magnum photographer Martine Franck, thirty years younger than himself, in 1970.
 The couple had a daughter, Mélanie, in May 1972.

-Cartier-Bresson retired from photography in the early 1970s, and by 1975 no longer took pictures other than an occasional private portrait; he said he kept his camera in a safe at his house and rarely took it out.
-He returned to drawing, mainly using pencil, pen and ink, and to painting.
 He held his first exhibition of drawings at the Carlton Gallery in New York in 1975.
+That year he also worked on one of his final photographic projects, documenting daily life in New Jersey at the request of the local public-broadcast television station WNET.